Jasmit22/LibraryInventory/README.md

 - Username: user
 - Password: password

+Keyboard Shortcuts are found at the bottom of the home page.

 ## Walkthrough 1: Search Book

 1. Click Book Search on the left bar or on the Home Page or press Alt (or Option ⌥ on Mac) + S